US raises concerns by Micron, Intel with China | Politics

 Raimondo wants to address concerns from U.S. businesses that are having difficulties operating in China.
 "We're delivering.
 We will have that formal communication," she said in a meeting with business officials.
 She is the latest Biden administration official to travel to Beijing in an effort to strengthen communications, particularly over the economy and defense, as the economic friction between the world's two largest economies threatens to shake business relationships.

 Raimondo told reporters that she had discussed concerns over China's effective ban on purchases of Micron memory chips with her Chinese counterpart.
-Shares of Micron were up 1.9% and Intel was up 0.4% on Monday afternoon in New York after the news, which was first reported by Reuters.
+Shares of Micron closed up 2.5% and Intel rose 1.1% after the news, which was first reported by Reuters.

 Raimondo's visit, which follows recent visits by Treasury Secretary Janet Yellen and Secretary of State Antony Blinken, is being closely watched in Washington by Republican China hawks who want President Joe Biden to take a more aggressive stance toward China.
-Republican Senator Marsha Blackburn tweeted on Monday: "Communist China wants to destroy America.
-Secretary Raimondo must stand up to our greatest adversary."
+House Foreign Affairs Committee Chairman Michael McCaul criticised the new working groups, calling the administration's efforts "at best naive, but also dangerous."
+He added that China should be treated as "an adversary who will stop at nothing to harm our national security and spread its malign authoritarianism around the globe."

 As part of the discussions, Washington and Beijing also agreed to a new formal working group on commercial issues as well as the informational exchange on export control enforcement, the U.S. Commerce Department said.
 The launch of the exchange would provide a "platform to reduce misunderstandings of U.S. national security policies," Raimondo said, adding: "We are not compromising or negotiating on matters of national security.
 Period."